dingmaotu/mql4-lib/README.md

-MQL4 programming language provided by MetaQuotes is a very limited version of C++, and its standard library is a clone of the (ugly) MFC, both of which I am very uncomfortable of.
+MQL4 programming language provided by MetaQuotes is a very limited version of C++, and its standard library is a clone of the (ugly) MFC, both of which I am very uncomfortable with.
 Most MQL4 programs have not adapted to the MQL5 (Object Oriented) style yet, let alone reuable and elegant component based design and programming.